 Nothing says ‘here comes a headache,’ faster than saying ‘Tax Season.’
 When it comes to filing taxes, the entire process from start to finish can be a pain, to say the least.
 Questions immediately bombard you.
 Which forms do you need, did you fill them out correctly, what about dependents, credits, deductions; the stress can be overwhelming.

 There are two easy ways to deal with anxiety when it comes to filing taxes for your side hustle income.
 The first is to know what you need and when you need it.
-As a gig income earner, you’re automatically going to need a 1040 and a Schedule C. The Schedule C basically tells the IRS that you’re a business owner, so they know what classification to put you under.
-You also may run into these forms:
+As a gig income earner, you’re automatically going to need a 1040 and a Schedule C, and may need one or more additional forms.

 1040-EZ: This form is like a stripped-down version of the 1040 form.
 It isn’t needed in all situations, but depending on what your side gig is, it might be the better option.